isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ### <a name="Faq-aims"></a> FAQ.1: What do these guidelines aim to achieve?

-See the top of this page.
+See the <a href="#S-abstract">top of this page</a>.
 This is an open source project to maintain modern authoritative guidelines for writing C++ code using the current C++ Standard (as of this writing, C++14).
 The guidelines are designed to be modern, machine-enforceable wherever possible, and open to contributions and forking so that organizations can easily incorporate them into their own corporate coding guidelines.

 ### <a name="Faq-announced"></a> FAQ.2: When and where was this work first announced?

 It was announced by [Bjarne Stroustrup in his CppCon 2015 opening keynote, “Writing Good C++14”](https://isocpp.org/blog/2015/09/stroustrup-cppcon15-keynote).
-See also the [accompanying isocpp.org blog post](https://isocpp.org/blog/2015/09/bjarne-stroustrup-announces-cpp-core-guidelines), and for the rationale of the type and memory safety guidelines see [Herb Sutter’s follow-up CppCon 2015 talk, “Writing Good C++14...
+See also the [accompanying isocpp.org blog post](https://isocpp.org/blog/2015/09/bjarne-stroustrup-announces-cpp-core-guidelines), and for the rationale of the type and memory safety guidelines see [Herb Sutter’s follow-up CppCon 2015 talk, “Writing Good C++14 ...
 By Default”](https://isocpp.org/blog/2015/09/sutter-cppcon15-day2plenary).

 ### <a name="Faq-maintainers"></a> FAQ.3: Who are the authors and maintainers of these guidelines?